 I framed and sheathed each wall individually and then stood them up with the help of long 2×4 braces.

 You can see in this step how I notched each rafter to fit more securely to the walls.
 I also used a metal hurricane strap to secure each rafter to the wall.
-Even though this was not required by code, I felt my tools were far to valuable to be left to chance over such an inexpensive solution.
+Even though this was not required by code, I felt my tools were far too valuable to be left to chance over such an inexpensive solution.

 I sealed the OSB and painted it with exterior paint.
 If I run into problems in the future, I can just add a second layer of more durable material or simply have siding installed.
-It has held up very well over the past couple years and I see no need to spend more money on it now.
+It has held up very well over the past couple of years and I see no need to spend more money on it now.

 Once I had the walls completely filled in and trimmed out, I built my doors.
 I clamped them in place each day until after I painted.
 Then I installed the hinges and hardware.